HusnainTaj/DPI-Finder/README.md

 ## Usage
 1. Enter a distance in inches (larger value preferred).
-2. Click and hold with any of your mouse button
+2. Click and hold with any of your mouse button.
 3. Move your mouse the specified distance (use a ruler/measuring tape).
 4. Let go of the mouse button.